RubyGemTSL/blinkr/README.md

 If you want to see more details about the URLs blinkr is checking, you can use the `-v` option:

-`bundle exec blinkr -c path/to/my/config/my_blinkr.yml -u https://developers.redhat.com -v`
+`bundle exec blinkr -c path/to/my/config/my_blinkr.yml -u https://foo..com -v`

 If you need to debug why a particular URL is being reported as bad using blinkr, but works in your web browser, you can load a single URL using typhoeus:

 ````
-bundle exec blinkr -s http://www.acme.com/corp
+bundle exec blinkr -s http://www.foo.com/bar
 ````

 ## History
 Blinkr was originally created by [Pete Muir](https://github.com/pmuir), however as he is no longer maintaining Blinkr, we at the Red Hat Developer Program have decided to resurrect it.
-Thank you to Pete for your hard work in creating this tool.
+Thank you to Pete for your hard work in kicking off the work on this.

 ## Contributing